Explore Science-first Philosophy

 “I’m looking for simple answers, like why design experiments if there isn’t a creator?
 And, the absence of proof suggests that there is more to know and understand.
 Or that current scientific theory is wrong.
 I’m exploring the nature of a creator.”

-Answer: In my work, I categorize all ideas as empirical, rational, or irrational.
-Irrational is not a negative term but simply a category for exploring new ideas, fiction, the currently unknown, and the unknowable.
-In my epistemology, my feelings, desire, nor beliefs influence my truth.
+Answer: In my work, I categorize ideas as empirical, rational, or irrational.
+Irrational is not an insult here.
+It is simply the category for fiction, speculation, the currently unknown, and the unknowable.
+In my epistemology, my feelings, desires, and beliefs do not determine what is true.

-Good luck on your quest to frame the question of a creator in your life.
-I ended up considering it an unknown and perhaps unknowable.
-While I am an explorative agnostic, I’ve exhausted all viewpoints on that subject and have moved on with my life.
-I concluded with “enjoy the journey.”
+Good luck on your quest to frame the question of a creator in your own life.
+I ended up regarding it as unknown, and perhaps unknowable.
+I would call myself an explorative agnostic.
+I have spent a great deal of time considering the major viewpoints on that subject, and eventually I moved on with my life.
+I concluded with: enjoy the journey.

-My input for your quest is that any ideas exploring the unknown should not ignore reality or conflict with our empirical observations.
-Scientific inquiry and the design of experiments are driven by our desire to understand the natural world, independent of whether a creator exists.
-They help us uncover the mechanisms behind phenomena we observe and enable us to build a coherent and testable body of knowledge.
+My input for your quest is this: ideas that explore the unknown should still remain grounded in reality and should not conflict with our empirical observations without good reason.
+Scientific inquiry and the design of experiments are driven by our desire to better understand the natural world, whether a creator exists or not.
+They help us uncover the mechanisms behind what we observe and build a more coherent, testable body of knowledge.

 — map / TST —